AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/aai-query-service.md

 ## Query templates for attribution score analysis

-The queries below can be used as a template for different score analysis senarios.
+The queries below can be used as a template for different score analysis scenarios.
 You need to replace the `_tenantId` and `your_score_output_dataset` with the proper values found in your scoring output schema.

 >[!NOTE]
 >